developdata/CCIDiploma-Unit3/week_7/README.md

 [Tutorial Deep](https://tutorialdeep.com/html_tutorial/text-field-html-form/)

 ## Optional Workshop Content
+There are four optional videos to watch this week:
+- Publishing a web site using GitHub pages
+- Making a p5.js project a background for a web page
+- Finding and fixing Errors
-There are two different optional videos to watch this week.
-One is on publishing a web site using GitHub pages, the other is importing data from files into an HTML page.
+- Importing data from files into an HTML page.

 ### GitHub pages
 Github has some useful guides to pages: